SUSE-Cloud/automation/docs/mkcloud.md

   are used to host the virtual machines.
 In development environments this is usually a loop device (e.g. `/dev/loop0`)
-* `cloudsource`, defines what version of SUSE Cloud will be deployed (e.g. `susecloud4`)
+* `cloudsource`, defines what version of SUSE Cloud will be deployed (e.g. `susecloud4`) The latest version always is in development.
+So do not expect it to work out of the box.
+  If you need a stable/working version use <latest-version>-1.
 * `TESTHEAD`, if this variable is set mkcloud will use `Devel:Cloud:Staging` repository to install and then update the system using the SUSE Cloud repositories (if they are available).